rf20008/TheDiscordMathProblemBotRepo2/docs/commands-documentation.md

 ## documentation
 Help with the documentation of this bot
 ## debug
-Provides helpful debug information :-)
+Provides helpful debug information :-) You can choose to send the message ephermally or not.
+By default, it is sent ephermally.